JakeTrevor/Machine-Learning-Notes/Vectorising Linear Regression.md

 $$
 \hat{w}=(X^\top X)^{-1} X^\top t
 $$
-Don't worry about deriving this; its outside the scope of the course.
-If you're interested, there's a derivation [[Vectorising Linear Algebra - Derivation of w|here]].
+Deriving this is outside the scope of the course.
+If you're interested, there's a derivation [[vectorised lin reg|here]].

 ## More advanced regression